James Gillick: Life and work

 Gillick gained a degree in Landscape Architecture from Cheltenham and Gloucester College in 1993.
-He is the son of Catholic activist Victoria Gillick and theatre set designer and former UKIP county councilor Gordon Gillick.
+He is the son of Catholic activist Victoria Gillick, and theatre set designer and former UKIP county councilor Gordon Gillick.

 James Gillick has an identical twin, sculptor Theodore Gillick.
 He is a cousin to 2002 Turner Prize nominee Liam Gillick, and his great uncle and aunt were sculptor Ernest Gillick and medallist Mary Gillick.

-Gillick is remarked as having an especial affection for the Flemish, Dutch and Spanish masters of the 17th century, particularly Velázquez and work in the Bodegón style.
-Using techniques of their era, Gillick claims to handcraft all the materials he uses within his studio; including oil paints, waxes, glues, varnishes, canvases and stretchers.
+Gillick has a special affection for the Flemish, Dutch and Spanish masters of the 17th century, in particular Velázquez and work in the Bodegón style.
+Using techniques from this era, Gillick claims to handcraft all the materials he uses within his studio; including oil paints, waxes, glues, varnishes, canvases and stretchers.
 He uses a limited palette of six colors plus black and white, having prepared the oils from ground pigments.

 In 1998 he won a commission to paint Margaret Thatcher.
 The three-quarter length portrait was commissioned by the University of Buckingham to commemorate her six years as the chancellor of Britain's only private university.
 Thatcher is recorded as having been delighted with her portrait and supposedly commented, ‘Can I thank the artist for doing the impossible – a kind portrait of me in a way I would like to be remembered.’

 In 2005, a portrait of Pope John Paul II commissioned by The Bishop of Nottingham, the Rt Rev. Malcolm McMahon, was completed.
 The portrait, as of 2009, hung in the Lady Chapel at St Barnabas' Cathedral in Nottingham, and an identical copy toured the country's parishes on request.